 First of all, an air purifier is a device that is used to remove contaminants from a room that’s inside a specific area.
 This means they can be very beneficial to anyone who is suffering from asthma allergies, or just someone who wants to improve their air quality.
 Commercially you can get an air purifier that is quite small, a stand-alone unit that you can place just about anywhere or a large unit that is mostly used in industries, factories, hospitals and so on.
-These large air purifiers are usually attached to air handler unit or to HVAC unit.
+These large air purifiers are usually attached to the air handler unit or to the HVAC unit.

 Air purifiers work on different technologies such as thermodynamic sterilization, ultraviolet germicidal irradiation, photocatalytic oxidation, and filters.
-Basically, all average consumer based air purifiers use various of filters to clean air.
+Basically, all average consumer based air purifiers use various filters to clean air.
 The working principle is very simple – the purification process traps airborne particles in the filter.
 This is acquired by forcing air through the filter.
 All air purifiers on this list feature HEPA or High-efficiency particulate arresting filters.
 The great thing about HEPA filters is that they remove at least 99.97% of particles that have a size of 0.3 micrometers and are even more efficient filtering larger particles.
 HEPA filters are also great because they don’t generate any potentially harmful by-products like they don’t generate ozone.

-One thing to remember is that HEPA filter air purifier won’t help much if the dust has settled, therefore, you still have to do cleanups.
+One thing to remember is that the HEPA filter air purifier won’t help much if the dust has settled, therefore, you still have to do cleanups.
 Another thing to keep in mind is that HEPA filters won’t work for eternity, they have to be replaced once in a while so air purifier’s efficiency stays as high as it can be.
-The exact timing when to change HEPA filter will depend on your air purifier as well as how polluted or dirty the air is.
+The exact timing of when to change the HEPA filter will depend on your air purifier as well as how polluted or dirty the air is.
 Just to get an idea changing a filter will have to be done once in 3 up to 12 months.

 How do HEPA filters work?